aces/Loris-MRI/docs/scripts_md/DTI.md

 RETURNS: 1 if argument was inserted in the MINC header, undef otherwise

-### fetch\_header\_info($field, $minc, $awk, $keep\_semicolon)

-Function that fetches header information in MINC file.

-INPUTS:
-  - $field: field to look for in MINC header
-  - $minc : MINC file
-  - $awk  : awk info to check if argument inserted in MINC header
-  - $keep\_semicolon: if set, keep ";" at the end of extracted value

-RETURNS: value of the field found in the MINC header

 ### get\_header\_list($splitter, $fields)

 Gets the list of arguments and values to insert into the MINC header